PatttF/SteamDeckTracker/README.md

     Plugin Integration: Support for LV2 plugins, allowing for professional-grade synthesis and effects within the tracker environment.
 This will be a per plugin process so bare with me while I work through it.

+    LV2 Effects: A dedicated Effects page (to the right of the Instrument page, accessed via the 'E' legend shortcut) provides 16 effect slots for loading LV2 audio effect plugins.
+Effects are applied to channels using the FXSN command on the Phrase or Table pages.

+        FXSN aabb — aa = effect slot (0-F), bb = wet/dry mix (00-FF)

+    Effects support full parameter editing with real value display and scale point labels.
+Effect configurations are saved and restored with the project.

     Automated Workspace: On first launch, the software generates a streamlined directory structure in the user's Documents/SDTracker folder for easy management.
 After that use the options in the Projects page to install the factory samples as well as my Mutated Instruments plugin.